Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 Januari 2025 19.49.19 UTC
+- WIB: Senin, 6 Januari 2025 20.30.04 UTC
-- WITA: Senin, 6 Januari 2025 20.49.19 UTC
+- WITA: Senin, 6 Januari 2025 21.30.04 UTC
-- WIT: Senin, 6 Januari 2025 21.49.19 UTC
+- WIT: Senin, 6 Januari 2025 22.30.04 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: friendship
+Kategori: technology